-Except as provided for under Section 217.152, on or after January 1, 20152012, no person shall cause or allow emissions of $NO_x$ into the atmosphere from any process heater to exceed the following limitations.
+Except as provided for under Section 217.152, on or after January 1, $\underline{20152012}$, no person shall cause or allow emissions of NO_x into the atmosphere from any process heater to exceed the following limitations.
 Compliance must be demonstrated with the applicable emissions limitation on an ozone season and annual basis.

-Fuel Emission Unit Type and Rated Heat Input Capacity (mmBtu/hr) No x Emissions Limitation (lb/mmBtu) or Requirement Natural Gas or Other Gaseous Fuels Process heater greater than 100 0.08 Process heater less than or equal to 100 Combustion tuning Residual Fuel Oil Process heater greater than 100, natural draft 0.10 Process heater greater than 100, mechanical draft 0.15 Process heater less than or equal to 100 Combustion tuning Other Liquid Fuels Process heater greater than 100, natural draft 0.05 Process heater greater than 100, mechanical draft 0.08 Process heater less than or equal to 100 Combustion tuning (Source: Amended at 35 Ill.
-Reg, effective)
+Fuel Emission Unit Type and Rated Heat Input Capacity (mmBtu/hr) No x Emissions Limitation (lb/mmBtu) or Requirement Natural Gas or Other Gaseous Fuels Process heater greater than 100 0.08 - 1000 Process heater less than or equal to 100 Combustion tuning Residual Fuel Oil Process heater greater than 100, natural draft 0.10 a) On and after January 1, 20152012, no person shall cause or allow emissions of NO_x into the atmosphere from any glass melting furnace to exceed the following limitations.
+Compliance must be demonstrated with the emissions limitation on an ozone season and annual basis.

+Process heater greater than 100, mechanical draft 0.15 Process heater less than or equal to 100 Combustion tuning Other Liquid Fuels Process heater greater than 100, natural draft 0.05 Process heater greater than 100, mechanical draft 0.08 Process heater less than or equal to 100 Combustion tuning (Source: Amended at 35 III .
+Reg, effective )